agda/agda-stdlib/paper/paper.md

 # Impact

-A wide range of projects use `agda-stdlib`, including:
+A diverse set of verification projects use `agda-stdlib`, including:

 - Programming Language Foundations in Agda [@plfa22.08]

-- Formalisation of category theory [@hu2021categories]
+- Category theory [@hu2021categories]

-- Formalisation of aspects of Scala's type system [@stucki2021theory]
+- Scala's type system [@stucki2021theory]

-- Verification of a calculus for the synchronous, reactive Esterel language [@florence2019esterel]
+- Calculus for the Esterel language [@florence2019esterel]

-- Verification of hardware circuit design [@pizani2018pi]
+- Hardware circuit design [@pizani2018pi]

-- Verification of routing protocols [@daggitt2023routing]
+- Routing protocols [@daggitt2023routing]

 The library has had a synergistic relationship with Agda itself, both testing and motivating new language features.
 For example, since Agda supports many incompatible language extensions, `agda-stdlib` is structured modularly to remain compatible with different combinations of extensions.